Australian metal detector company counts cost of Chinese hacking

-SYDNEY Hackers steal $160 billion (£102 billion) worth of intellectual property from Western companies every year, according to cyber-security experts.
+SYDNEY, June 25 Hackers steal $160 billion worth of intellectual property from Western companies every year, according to cyber-security experts.
 The damage, they say, is incalculable and Western governments have made it a priority to protect their nations' commercial assets.

-But try telling that to Donald McGurk, chief executive of Australian communications, metal detection and mining technology firm Codan (CDA.AX), who has watched sales and prices of his firm's metal detectors collapse since Chinese hackers stole its designs three years ago to sell cheap imitations into Africa.

 With the Australian government wary of rocking the boat ahead of this month's historic signing of a free trade deal, McGurk says he was forced to hire a private investigative firm in China to stage a series of raids on counterfeit factories.